sindresorhus/p-queue/readme.md

 > Promise queue with concurrency control

-Useful for rate-limiting async operations.
+Useful for rate-limiting async (or sync) operations.
 For example, when interacting with a REST API or when doing CPU/memory intensive tasks.

 ## Install